ivanortegaalba/web-application-security/TP3/session3.md

 1. Execute attacker code JS
 2. Load from attacker server code
 3. The client execute the code received by AJAX process.
 This code send the request to Trusted server the service that want to attack.
 For example, getContactList service.
-This is posible because have the client cookie and the server think that is the client who do the request.
+This is possible because have the client cookie and the server think that is the client who do the request.

 ***Complete with more information about it***